Marthamira/Marthamira/README.md

 *   🌍  I'm based in Kampala, Uganda
 *   ✉️  You can contact me at <a href="atuhairemartha62@gmail.com" target="_blank">gmail.com</a>
-*   🧠  I'm learning Fiebase
+*   🧠  I'm learning Firebase
 *   🤝  I'm open to collaborating on interesting projects
 *   ### Skills
 <p align="left">